zariuq/Wordle/README.md

 ---

-words.txt -- 12,972 words that can be used as guesses in Wordle wordle\_answers\_alphabetical.txt -- 2315 words that were scraped from the website as "official goals" best\_1k.txt -- 1000 good starting moves best\_quints\_25.txt -- quintuplets of words that cover 24-25 letters sgb-words.txt -- 5755 words assembled for a Word Ladder by [Donald Knuth](https://www-cs-faculty.stanford.edu/~knuth/sgb.html).
+words.txt -- 12,972 words that can be used as guesses in Wordle.
+wordle\_answers\_alphabetical.txt -- 2315 words that were scraped from the website as "official goals".
+best\_1k.txt -- 1000 good starting moves.
+best\_quints\_25.txt -- quintuplets of words that cover 24-25 letters.
+sgb-words.txt -- 5755 words assembled for a Word Ladder by [Donald Knuth](https://www-cs-faculty.stanford.edu/~knuth/sgb.html).
-swiftlover6\_official\_plays.txt -- Simulated plays for each official goal. swiftlover6\_all\_plays.txt -- Simulated plays for each goal.
+swiftlover6\_official\_plays.txt -- Simulated plays for each official goal.
+swiftlover6\_all\_plays.txt -- Simulated plays for each goal.

 words.py -- The main code.
 The interactive content is near the end of the file.